 Human Service Worker III

-Note: This job announcement will be used to fill multiple full-time Human Service Worker III positions located at the Department of Family Services' offices in Annandale, Fairfax, Reston, and Alexandria, Virginia.
+Note: This job announcement may be used to fill one or more full-time Human Service Worker III positions located at the Department of Family Services' offices in Annandale, Fairfax, Reston, and Alexandria, Virginia.

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.